20 LESSONS LEARNED FROM 20 YEARS AS A CREATIVE ENTREPRENEUR

 Be authentically you.
 Don't be a bot.

-And with that, I'm going to publish this piece that's been sitting in my drafts 40% finished (or is it 60% unfinished) for six months.
-I picked it up again today and thought what the heck, see you later perfectionism, this blog post is quite useless sitting in my drafts - get it out girl!
+So this blog post is quite useless sitting in my drafts - I’m publishing!
 So here I am, embracing the perfectly imperfect, which in reality, is more than perfect.